Frequently Asked Questions

 Because our dogs come from high-kill shelters, determining breed is often a matter of guesswork.
 We work with our shelter partners and veterinary partners to identify a likely breed mix for each dog.
 We occasionally receive the mother with the puppies, but in most cases both parents are unknown.

 We are limited by the law with regard to how much guesswork we can do.
 When dogs come to us with a breed listed on their health records, that’s the breed we are required to use when we list the dog for adoption.
 The State of Colorado requires it.

 Virtually all of our dogs are mixed breeds, and we cannot guarantee the actual breeds of any of these dogs.
 Since the full breeding of the dogs is unknown we can also only give you an educated guess on the full-grown size of a dog you are considering adopting.

 We think that the love and gratitude of a rescued dog is much more important than their pedigree.
 That’s why we don’t discriminate based on breed.

 Please be certain that you understand what is involved with adopting a new pet.
 And be prepared to put the time into training and socializing your new dog.
 The reward you get will certainly be more than the effort you’ll have to invest.

 After every effort has been made on the part of an adoptive family to successfully integrate a dog into their family, and serious behavioral issues remain, we will take dogs back.
 However, before we can take a dog back from its owners, we will have to find a foster home for them.
 If no foster home is available you will be required to keep the dog until a new adoptive home or foster home can be found.
 We will do everything we can to help rehome the dog.
-Adoption fees are nonrefundable.
+Adoption fees (*subject to change) are nonrefundable.